A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Introduction

 Another sensitive issue refers to implicit bias or indirect discrimination, which occurs when decisions are made based on nonsensitive features that strongly correlate with biased sensitive ones~\cite{hajian2012methodology}.
 This means that even if protected features are excluded from the decision making process, a classification algorithm might still produce biased results.
 Existing implicit bias measures are found in~\cite{pedreshi2008discrimination, hajian2012methodology} where background knowledge is used to manually set classification rules combined with discriminatory thresholds.
 The possible pitfall in such an approach is that human experts might misjudge the impact of feature categories on the decision outcomes~\citep{grgic2018beyond}.

 Recently, we proposed a measure called fuzzy-rough uncertainty (FRU) to quantify explicit bias of protected features in pattern classification problems~\cite{koutsoviti2021bias}.
-Our measure quantifies the changes in the boundary regions after removing a protected feature as a proxy for measuring fairness.
+Our measure quantifies the changes in the fuzzy-rough boundary regions after removing a protected feature as a proxy for measuring fairness.
 To that end, we use the advantages of rough sets~\cite{Pawlak} for analyzing inconsistency in decision systems.
 Measuring the distance or the change between the regions of fuzzy-rough sets has been examined in the literature~\cite{fuzz_dist, Bello}, but not in the context of bias quantification, as far as we know.
 To cope with the issue of defining similarity thresholds when handling problems involving continuous features, we use fuzzy-rough sets as defined by~\citep{Inuiguchi}.
 This mathematical theory allows computing membership values that express the extent to which instances belong to each information granule~\cite{PedryczVukovich}.
 The intuition behind FRU is that, in fair decision-making scenarios, removing a protected feature should not cause big changes in the decision boundaries.
 The extent to which that happens can be used to quantify the explicit bias attached to a given protected feature.

 While the FRU measure brings the added value that it does not rely on any prediction model but information granules derived from the data, it cannot capture implicit bias.
-In other words, if a protected feature is correlated with an unprotected one, its removal might not cause significant changes to the boundary regions.
-This suggests that we should analyze the FRU values together with existing correlation patterns between protected and unprotected features.
+For example, if a protected feature is correlated with an unprotected one, its removal might not cause significant changes to the boundary regions.
+This suggests that we should analyze the FRU values together with existing correlation/association patterns between protected and unprotected features.
 Another issue that cries for further research is the impact of fuzzy operators and distance functions on the performance of our measure.